ETHDenver 2021 Judging Guidelines

 Sponsors are responsible for ensuring all submitting teams are reviewed.
 Please notify us at email@example.com if you need an emergency additional Judge to assist due to heavier than expected submission volume.

 Bounties will have a huge variety of prizes including swag, tokens, cash, and more, and will give you the opportunity to be announced on the main stage!

-If you still haven’t applied to ETHDenver 2020, join us by APPLYING today.
+If you have any questions or suggestions, please reach out to our Judging and Bounties Steward, Wilson Withiam, at email@example.com.
+And if you still haven’t applied to ETHDenver 2021, join us by APPLYING today.
 Applications are still being accepted based on availability.